The Real-Life ‘Landman’

 Important Safety Standards

-Safety – or our workers and the environment – is the primary goal of the more than 800 standards API has developed since 1924, covering all aspects of the oil and natural gas industry.
+Safety is the primary goal of the more than 800 standards API has developed since 1924, covering all aspects of the oil and natural gas industry.
 This commitment to safety also is seen in the Onshore Safety Alliance, a voluntary industry coalition, that works to advance safety in operations.

 Below, a sampling of API standards that focus on onshore operational safety and environmental protection.